 - Over four million users subscribe to Calm

-- The app has been valued at $2 billion in its latest funding round
+- The app was valued at $2 billion in its latest funding round

 |Launch date||5 April 2012|